thien1811/Couse-registration/README.md

 ## You will find in this repository:

 * NetBeans Apche Ant project.
-* database folder consist of Database for this peoject.
+* database folder consist of Database for this project.
 * .gitignore file for NetBeans project.
 * README.md - this file itself - using Markdown language